bon-ami/jirrit/README.md

  - For most prompts, [Enter] without default value as shown is taken as an invalid input and return to previous menu.
  - If previous value is in the format of ".+\-[0-9]+", or X-0, to be easier to read, and the new input is just a number, it will be taken as the number replacing the previous number part.
  - In some cases, input support multiple lines.
 End an input with "\" to indicate it is a line of multiple ones and continue inputting.
- - In some cases,<BR>
+ - In some interactive input cases, and for parameter "-i",
-Input ".+\-[0-9]+[,][,][0-9]+", or "X-0,,1", or "0,,1", to be easier to read, to batch process all the ID's between, and including, the two numbers.<BR>
+   - ".+\-[0-9]+[,][,][0-9]+", or "X-0,,1", or "0,,1", to be easier to read, to batch process all the ID's between, and including, the two numbers.
-Input "X-0,Y-1,2", to be easier to read, to batch process all the ID's listed, adding previous letter part. ("X-0,Y-1,2" will result in processing X-0, Y-1 and Y-2.)
+   - "X-0,Y-1,2", to be easier to read, to batch process all the ID's listed, adding previous letter part. ("X-0,Y-1,2" will result in processing X-0, Y-1 and Y-2.)

 [![screenshot](https://ezproject.sourceforge.io/sc_jirrit.png)](https://ezproject.sourceforge.io/sc_jirrit.png)